Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Short overview of the LASSO methods

-The LASSO method (\cite{Tibshirani}) is one of the possible solutions when dealing with $p > n$ problem, where the usual ordinary least squares (OLS) methods are infeasible due to the large amount of parameters needed to be estimated.
-It has attracted a lot of attention in the literature due to its convenient and widely studied by the academics strictly convex optimization problem, the solution path of which can be effectively estimated by using the LARS algorithm (\cite{efron2004}).
+The LASSO method (\cite{Tibshirani}) is one of the possible solutions dealing with $p \gg n$ problem, where the ordinary least squares (OLS) method is infeasible due to the `curse-of-dimensionality', when the number of estimated parameters is much larger than the sample size.
+LASSO attracts a lot of attention in the literature due to its favourable strictly convex optimization problem, the solution path of which can be effectively estimated by using the Least angle regression (LARS) algorithm (\cite{efron2004}).

-LASSO is a penalized least squares algorithm with the penalty of an $\ell_1$ norm, which solves the following problem:
+LASSO is an $\ell_1$-norm penalized least squares algorithm that solves the following optimization problem:

 where the hyperparameter $\lambda \in (0, \infty)$ is fixed.
-With the value of $\lambda$ growing, the estimated coefficients are shrunken towards zero, where with a sufficiently large value some of them are estimated as 0 due to the properties of the $\ell_1$ norm.
-This feature, allowing to restrict the insignificant parameters of the model to zero, is very convenient, since together with the estimation of the coefficients a selection of the significant features is performed.
-In a sense, we can see the LASSO as a stepwise regression, since with a large enough value of $\lambda$, imposing a sufficiently strong penalty, no variable is included in the model as significant, however, by decreasing it by certain amounts we start to include the significant variables one by one to the modelled regression.
-That is, in relation to the hyperparameter $\lambda$, in a way this procedure can be interpreted as a stepwise regression, with an additional shrinkage of the estimated values of the model's parameters.
-Also, due to the aforementioned shrinkage of the estimated coefficients performed it is often possible to increase the accuracy of the forecasts, since the shrunken coefficients are able to reduce the variance of the forecasts, while increasing the bias (bias-variance trade-off).
+With the value of $\lambda$ tending to $\infty$, the estimated coefficients are shrunken towards zero, and with a sufficiently large value of $\lambda$ some of them are estimated as 0 due to the properties of the $\ell_1$-norm retaining the most significant features.
+Besides, there exists such $\lambda$, starting from which none of the variables are included in the model as significant.
+However, decreasing the value of $\lambda$ the significant variables are sequentially included to the modelled regression.
+That is, in relation to the hyperparameter $\lambda$, LASSO procedure can be interpreted as a stepwise regression with an additional shrinkage of the estimated model's parameters towards zero.
+Also, due to the shrinkage of the estimated coefficients it is often possible to increase the accuracy of the forecasts, since the shrunken coefficients are able to reduce the variance of the forecasts by more than increasing the bias implying the solution to bias-variance trade-off.